LnL7/nix-darwin/README.md

 }
 ```

-Make sure to replace `Johns-MacBook` with your short hostname which you can find by running `hostname -s`.
+Make sure to replace `Johns-MacBook` with your hostname which you can find by running `scutil --get LocalHostName`.

 > NOTE: Make sure to set `nixpkgs.hostPlatform` in your `configuration.nix` to either `x86_64-darwin` (Intel) or `aarch64-darwin` (Apple Silicon).